EA-LGX/DemoForVsCode/README.md

+![DemoForVsCode](https://socialify.git.ci/EA-LGX/DemoForVsCode/image?description=1&descriptionEditable=%E9%80%82%E7%94%A8%E4%BA%8EVsCode%E7%9A%84QT%E6%A8%A1%E6%9D%BF%E5%B7%A5%E7%A8%8B&font=Inter&forks=1&issues=1&language=1&name=1&owner=1&pattern=Floating%20Cogs&pulls=1&stargazers=1&theme=Light)

 # 适用于VsCode的QT模板工程

-A Qt Template Project For VsCode,which allows you to develop QT through VsCode !
+A Qt Template Project for VsCode,which allows you to develop QT through VsCode !

-![DemoForVsCode](https://socialify.git.ci/EA-LGX/DemoForVsCode/image?description=1&descriptionEditable=%E9%80%82%E7%94%A8%E4%BA%8EVsCode%E7%9A%84QT%E6%A8%A1%E6%9D%BF%E5%B7%A5%E7%A8%8B&font=Inter&forks=1&issues=1&language=1&name=1&owner=1&pattern=Floating%20Cogs&pulls=1&stargazers=1&theme=Light)

 ### How To Use？🙌